G-Core/product-documentation/documentation/waap/waap-rules/advanced-rules.md

 ```
 ### Penalty rule

-Will block the IPs that were detected with certain TLS fingerprint for the next 5 minutes (chained rule):
+Block the IPs that were detected with certain TLS fingerprint for the next 5 minutes (chained rule):

 ```
 curl --request POST \